 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 It has been a very long time since they have seen each other, but when Will (Logan Marshall-Green) receives an invitation to a dinner party from his ex-wife, he reluctantly accepts and brings his current girlfriend (Emayatzy Corinealdi) along.
 All of Will’s old friends will be there, mutual friends that he shared with his ex-wife, Eden (Tammy Blanchard).
-As awkward as it may be to see his ex-wife after what happened between them, it will at least be good to see all of his old friends under one roof.
-However, the dinner party is at the house that he once shared with his ex-wife, where she currently lives with her new husband (Michiel Huisman).
+As awkward as it may be to see his ex-wife after what happened between them, it will be good to see all of his old friends under one roof again.
+However, the dinner party is at the house he once shared with his ex-wife, where she currently lives with her new husband (Michiel Huisman).

 The Pros & Cons